apapiu/mamba_small_bench/README.md

 ```

-### Setup:

-We'll compare the model above with a transformer ViT-like model based on the same patches.
-Both models have embed_dim of 256, 6 layers, and the transformer model has ffn dim of 2*embed_dim (512) to keep the parameters in the two model similar.
-To get a ViT like model we'll simply replace the MambaTower with a Transformer Decoder Tower.

-We'll use patch size of 4 and various basic augmentation technizues (see the code).

 ### Results:
-We see below that the two models are fairly comporable with the mamba based model having a bit of an edge (85% accuracy vs. 84% accuracy on the cifar-10 test set).
-While the mamba model learns "faster" in terms of iterations it's about twice as slow to train (note that I am using the simple mamba class -
+The two models perform comparably, with the Mamba-based model having a slight edge (85% accuracy vs. 84% accuracy on the CIFAR-10 test set).
+While the Mamba model learns "faster" in terms of iterations, it's about twice as slow to train (note that I am using the simple Mamba class - their LLM [example](https://github.com/state-spaces/mamba/blob/main/mamba_ssm/models/mixer_seq_simple.py) looks more optimized but harder to read.

 Either way 85% accuracy on cifar-10 straight out of the box with no convolutions is not bad at all - so I was pretty impressed.